£10,000 Compensation in Unfair Dismissal Claim

 Despite this, the case was not straightforward.
 Ultimately, the core allegation against our client did appear to reflect conduct which could have upset the visitor, even though the precise words that were said were unclear.

-Employment Law Solicitor and Partner, Stephen Pinder represented Mr F at the Hearing.
+One of our expert Employment Law Solicitors represented Mr F at the Hearing.

 After a day of evidence and legal submissions, the Employment Tribunal decided in a written Judgment that our client had been unfairly dismissed.